Ixxy-Open-Source/contracts/agreements/govpress.md

         4. A separate Staging Environment;
         5. Availability monitoring and response;
         6. Operating system and infrastructure upgrades and maintenance;
-        7. Installation of WordPress core upgrades;
-        8. A support helpdesk.

-    2. If your proposal specifies that the website we host will be Fully Managed, dxw will provide the following services as part of this contract, in addition to the services specified in clause 4.1:

-        1. Installation of WordPress plugin upgrades;
-        2. Monitoring of production logs for issues of concern;
-        3. WordPress plugin reviews;
-        4. Installation of WordPress plugins subject to the terms in section 8;
-        5. Minor modifications to theme files;
-        6. Assistance and advice on the usage of WordPress's administration area.

     3. Unless otherwise agreed, Product Science will not, under this contract, provide any service not specified in clause 4.1 or 4.2 unless it is specified